Pawventures

 Telluride, Colorado

 Telluride’s box canyon setting is breathtaking in winter.
-The free gondola between Telluride and Mountain Village allows dogs (confirm current policy) and provides stunning aerial views.
+The free gondola between Telluride and Mountain Village allows leashed dogs (confirm current policy before your trip — policies can vary by season), providing stunning aerial views of the box canyon.

 Dog-friendly activities: